kousu/arch-conf/README.md

 Then we could depend on AUR packages too.
 But it's inelegant.

-For now, I think what I'm going to do is plan to put the AUR packages into a separate PKGBUILD, along with these bootstrapping instructions.
-Maybe I could even pull them into `post_install`?
-Check if `pikaur` is installed and if not, do this?
+For now, AUR packages are marked optional and tagged with `[aur]`.
+They can be manually installed by the user once reminded by the note.

 ## Dotfiles